ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-leaks.md

 	    MAILGUN_API_KEY: ${SECRET_KEY}
 ```

-### PayPal Braintree access token
+### **PayPal Braintree access token**
+{{% alert color="info" %}}
+ID: "HS-LEAKS-18"
+{{% /alert %}}

-> Payment providers are the barebones of your companies monetization so it is a absolutely desaster if any of this tokens fall in wrong hands since they can provide access to crucial information about your company, and in worst case cenarios even lead to big finacial loss.
+Payment providers are the barebones of your companies monetization so it is a absolutely desaster if any of this tokens fall in wrong hands since they can provide access to crucial information about your company, and in worst case cenarios even lead to big finacial loss.
 It's important to keep this kind of info in some form of secret manager, e.g Hashicorp's Vault.
 For more information checkout the CWE-312 \([https://cwe.mitre.org/data/definitions/312.html](https://cwe.mitre.org/data/definitions/312.html)\) advisory.

-Código vulnerável
+**Código vulnerável**

 ```yaml
 version: '3'